Big-Life-Lab/PHES-ODM/metadata.md

 -   **unitOther**: Unit used by this method, that are applicable to the LOD and LOQ.

--   **methodConcentration**: Description of the method used to concentrate the sample
+-   **methodConc**: Description of the method used to concentrate the sample

--   **methodExtraction**: Description of the method used to extract the sample
+-   **methodExtract**: Description of the method used to extract the sample

 -   **methodPcr**: Description of the PCR method used